Luke Chapter 5 Summary

 1. What is the significance of Jesus performing a miracle involving fishing, especially for Peter, who was a fisherman?
 What miracle would Jesus do to make you believe in Him today?

 2. How does Peter's reaction to the miracle highlight the tension between his recognition of Jesus' divinity and his own unworthiness?
-If Jesus would walk the streets of a city today, would people consider themselves to be unworthy to approach Him?
+If Jesus were to walk the streets of a city today, would people consider themselves unworthy to approach Him?
 Why or why not?

 3. What does the healing of the leper reveal about Jesus' compassion and willingness to reach out to those who were considered unclean in society?
 How does the church continue to reach out to the unclean in society?
-How well do you think the church has compassion on those that are considered unclean in today's society?
+How well do you think the church has compassion for those who are considered unclean in today's society?

 4. How does Jesus' command to the healed leper to follow the proper rituals to go to the priest emphasize the importance of adhering to societal norms and religious laws?
 How does society treat traditions and societal norms today?
 Is the way we treat traditions and societal norms a positive or negative occurrence?
 Why?

 6. The Pharisees and teachers of the law were critical of Jesus' forgiveness of sins.
 How does this interaction highlight the tension between religious authorities and Jesus' teachings?
-Which do you think was easier, the healing of the paralytic physically or to forgive him of his sins?
+Which do you think was easier: the healing of the paralytic physically or forgiving him of his sins?
 Why?

 8. What implications does Jesus' response to the Pharisees' question about why he eats with tax collectors and sinners have on our understanding of grace and redemption?

 9. Luke 5:33 begins to teach about fasting.
 We do not discuss fasting in many churches today.
-Do you believe that fasting is a prayer practice that we should do in modern society or is it no longer necessary?
+Do you believe that fasting is a prayer practice that we should engage in within modern society, or is it no longer necessary?
 Explain your answer.

 10. In what ways does Luke 5 illustrate the concept of Jesus as a boundary-breaker, challenging societal norms and expectations?
-How are we challenged as believers to challenge societal norms and expectations today?
+How are we as believers challenged to confront societal norms and expectations today?

 Key Words/Phrase